Contentful vs. WordPress vs. Drupal

 Writing applications that interact with Contentful is a bit like building something using LEGO.
 How so?
 It's all about modularity and composability.
 Contentful lets you easily configure reusable building blocks that support your application.
 In this sense, Contentful is not a deployment-ready, out-of-the-box solution.
 To clarify, Contentful is indeed deployment-ready in terms of storing and delivering content, but applications designed to fetch data from Contentful will still have to be crafted by a developer.
 This gives you a lot of freedom to build applications without being severely limited by the underlying platform.
 In short: your Contentful-connected applications will be built your way — by you.

-One key concept of Contentful is that our composable content platform makes it easy for you to distribute your content to any device type.
+One key concept of Contentful is that our adoption of composable content makes it easy for you to distribute your content to any device type.
 Be it desktop browsers, smartphones, cars or wearables, serving content to every platform and device is just an API call away.
 So, no matter what digital space you’re developing for, your data will be delivered as JSON in a heartbeat.
 Unlike working with Drupal or WordPress, you don’t need to install any plugins or third-party modules to be able to send JSON via our API, Contentful takes care of it out of the box.
 If you know how to handle API calls and JSON, you’ll be up and coding with Contentful in no time.

 Now accessing and modifying data using API calls might not be everyone’s preferred way of doing things.
 Plenty of users, like non-developers responsible for managing content, prefer to edit content more traditionally with a rich-text editor.
 That’s why we built our Contentful web app. — which offers content authors and editors a feature-rich, user-friendly environment.
 The real beauty of it is that no matter how you get content into Contentful, it can always be fetched with an API call — good news for developers and non-developers alike.